Quick answer

 What is Inheritance Tax?

 Inheritance tax is a tax on the estate of someone who has passed away, including all their assets, such as property, money, and possessions.
-It’s essential to note that not everyone is liable to pay inheritance tax; there are specific thresholds and exemptions that can reduce or eliminate the tax liability.
+It’s essential to note that not everyone is liable to pay inheritance tax; there are specific thresholds and exemptions that can reduce the tax liability.

 Key aspects of inheritance tax include: